osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 # PID Control
 ## P Control

-1. Start Gazebo, pause the simulation, and insert the `Mass on rails` model.
+1. Start Gazebo with the simulation paused (-u option), and insert the `Mass on rails` model.

 [[file:files/mass_on_rails.png|800px]]